Snow Alert and Removal Information

 Frequently Asked Questions

-- Snow gates are used citywide during snow alerts, with the exception of emergency snow routes that are three lanes or wider.
+- Snow gates are used citywide during snow alerts.

 - Snow gates should reduce the amount of snow deposited in driveways, but do not eliminate the potential for snow in driveways.

 - Snow gates are NOT used to reduce snow near mailboxes, fire hydrants, or corners.

 - Motorgraders work in pairs.
 Only the second motorgrader that passes your driveway, or the one closest to the curb, will use the snow gate.

 - The use of snow gates may narrow roadways, especially as the winter continues, since the plows can no longer reach all the way to the curb.